Warren Buffett gets out of the newspaper business

 The deal covers 31 daily newspapers in 10 states as well as 49 paid weekly publications with digital sites and 32 other print products.
 Other newspapers include the Tulsa World in Oklahoma and the Winston-Salem Journal in North Carolina.
 As part of the agreement, Lee will enter into a 10-year lease for BH Media’s real estate.

 Lee has been managing the BH Media publications since July 2018.
-The sale is a logical step for Berkshire after hiring Lee to manage most of its papers, said analyst Ken Doctor, who writes the Newsonomics blog.
+Analyst Ken Doctor, who writes the Newsonomics blog, said this sale is a logical step for Berkshire after hiring Lee to manage most of its papers.

-The sale price Berkshire agreed to for all its newspapers is less than the $142 million it paid in 2012 for a group of Media General newspapers.

-The deal reinforces that the newspaper industry is out of favor with most investors, said Rick Edmonds, a media business analyst with The Poynter Institute.
+Rick Edmonds, a media business analyst with The Poynter Institute, said this deal reinforces that the newspaper industry is out of favor with most investors.

 “It’s a further unfortunate event for an industry that’s already been having a lot of tough times,” Edmonds said.

 The deal will increase Lee’s size significantly.
-The Davenport, Iowa-basedcompany said its portfolio will grow to 81 daily papers and nearly double its audience size.
+The company said its portfolio will grow to 81 daily papers and nearly double its audience size,.
 The deal is expected to close in mid-March.

 “This is a compelling and transformative transaction for Lee,” said Mary Junck, Lee’s chairman.
 “It both refinances our long-term debt on attractive terms and provides new revenue opportunities as well as operational synergies across an expanded portfolio.”